-College is now the second-largest financial expenditure for many families, exceeded only by buying a home.
-So it isn’t surprising that parents and students are taking a harder look at the costs and payoffs of any college they consider.
+College is now the second-largest financial expenditure for many families, exceeded only by the purchase of a home.
+So it isn’t surprising that parents and students are taking a hard look at the costs and payoffs of any college they consider.

-To help, Money has drawn on the research and advice of dozens of the nation’s top experts on education quality, financing, and value, to develop a new, uniquely practical analysis of more than 700 of the nation’s best-performing colleges.
+To help families do that, Money has drawn on the research and advice of dozens of the nation’s top experts on education quality, financing, and value to develop a new, uniquely practical analysis of more than 700 of the nation’s best-performing colleges.

-Here is the methodology behind our new 2016 rankings, first in a short version, then in a more comprehensive one.
+Here is the methodology behind our new 2017 rankings, first in a short version, followed by a more comprehensive one.

 - Have at least 500 students.

 - Have sufficient, reliable data to be analyzed.

 - Have a graduation rate that was at or above the median for its institutional category (public or private), or have a high “value-added” graduation rate (in other words: score in the top 25% of our test of graduation rates after accounting for the average test scores and percentage of low income students among its enrollees).

 A total of 711 schools met these requirements.
 We ranked them on 27 factors in three categories: